LEEJ0NGWAN/webflux-sftp-image-gateway/README.md

 This is an sample image data uploader.

-It decodes Base64-encoded image data in request body json and uploads decoded bytes to a target remote SFTP Server.
+It decodes Base64-encoded image data from request body json and uploads decoded bytes to the target remote SFTP Server.

 ### Reactive Programming